Graphic of a magnet attracting leads

 “Demand Gen should always be focused on providing value,” says Isaac.

 Selling your product is an end goal, but you shouldn’t lead with that.
-It’s impossible to sell to someone who doesn’t know they have a problem or realize there’s a better way of doing things.
+You can only sell to someone who recognizes they have a problem or realize there’s a better way of doing things.
 Your demand gen campaign should speak directly to your prospect’s pain point.
-Show them you not only understand but can also solve their problem.
+Show them you understand and can solve their problem.

 Here’s how to provide value in your demand gen. marketing.